-The UfM WEG Work Plan 2020-2022 on the theme of Water-Energy-Food-Ecosystems (WEFE) Nexus aims at translating into action objectives and contents of the related chapter of the long-term UfM WEG Work Programme.
-As such, activities suggested for implementation in 2020-2022 correspond to related Outputs and Types of Interventions / Outcomes presented in the latter chapter of the UfM WEG Work Programme (attached for convenience in Annex).
-More specifically, these are:
+The UfM WEG Work Plan 2023-2024 on WEFE Nexus aims at translating into action objectives and contents of the related chapters of the long-term UfM WEG Work Programme.
+As such, activities suggested for implementation over the biennium correspond to related Outputs and Types of Interventions / Outcomes.
+Implementing these, the Work Plans main operational objective is to assist increasing local natural resources efficiency in UfM countries and to promote employability and entrepreneurship for Youth & Women in WEFE Nexus/ Non-Conventional Water Resources (NCWR) fields, also for migration prevention, while replicating good practices.

-AIMED OUTPUTS AIMED OUTCOMES ACTIVITIES 2020-2022 WEFE Nexus-related challenges and solutions identified and prioritized, at different geographical scales, through multi-stakeholder consultation based on Nexus analysis and assessments Build background for policy interventions and investment identification and prioritization In the final version of the document, these cells will reflect (through related numbering) Activities that will be listed in the detailed table of the WEFE Nexus Work Plan 2020-2022 WEFE Nexus governance set- tings strengthened, at diffe- rence geographical scales Provide tools for introducing and operationalising WEFE Nexus approach in governance systems As above Planning and implementation of WEFE Nexus solutions en- abled, at different geographical scales.
+AIMED OUTPUTS AIMED OUTCOMES ACTIVITIES 2023-2024 WEFE Nexus-related challenges and solutions identified and prioritized, at different geographical scales, through multi-stakeholder consultation based on Nexus analysis and assessments Build background for policy interventions and investment identification and prioritization In the final version of the document, these cells will reflect (through related numbering) Activities that will be listed in the detailed table of the WEFE Nexus Work Plan 2023- 2024 WEFE Nexus governance set- tings strengthened, at diffe- rence geographical scales Provide tools for introducing and operationalising WEFE Nexus approach in governance systems As above Planning and implementation of WEFE Nexus solutions en- abled, at different geographical scales.
 Coordinate, leverage and facilitate financing for WEFE Nexus interventions As above Knowledge shared and capacity built on WEFE Nexus methodologies, policies and technologies Generate and disseminate WEFE Nexus knowledge As above WEFE Nexus demonstration applications implemented as means for knowledge sharing Design and implement pilot interventions with replication potential at local level As above